mprat21/ssms-old/docs/ssmsgui/svm.md

 ##### Unlock user certificate

-You unlock a user certificate and activate the authorization of the certificate again by selecting the certificate and clicking the button “Unlock certificate”.
+You unlock a user certificate and activate the authorization of the certificate again by selecting the certificate and clicking the button **“Unlock certificate”**.
 The SSMS can now authenticate the signed data of the user with that certificate.

 #### Remove user certificate